 Welsh Grand National Past Winners

 Here are the Welsh Grand National past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
-The trainer of the horse at the time of winning the Welsh Grand National as well as the jockey is also displayed along with the starting price the horse was sent off.
+Each row details the year of the race, the horse which won, along with the age & weight of the horse.
+The horse's trainer and the jockey at the time of winning the Welsh Grand National are also displayed, along with the starting price at which the horse was sent off.

 Where have the winning runners come from?